Business travel aids profits at Hyatt, Marriott

-An increase in business travel boosted quarterly profit at Hyatt Hotels Corp (H.N), but the company said potentially troubling economic factors made forecasting difficult.
+An increase in business travel boosted quarterly profit at Hyatt Hotels Corp, but the company said potentially troubling economic factors made forecasting difficult.

 "There are still potential headwinds in the short-term from both Europe and a challenging financing services sector," Chief Executive Mark Hoplamazian said during a conference call on Thursday.